-Hydrothermal Activity | Ngā ngāwhā

-Most of New Zealand's hydrothermal activity - hot water moving below the Earth's surface - happens in the Taupō volcanic zone, from White Island to Mt Ruapehu.
+Hydrothermal Activity | Ngā ngāwhā Most of New Zealand's hydrothermal activity - hot water moving below the Earth's surface - happens in the Taupō volcanic zone, from White Island to Mt Ruapehu.
+Did you know?

 The Pōhutu Geyser in Rotorua is the largest geyser in the southern hemisphere and erupts around 20 times a day!